imagekitio/docs-keep-a-changelog/api-reference/media-api/update-file-details.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="extensions" type="array" required="false" %}
 Stringified JSON object with array of extensions to be processed on the image.
 For reference about extensions refer [this](../../extensions/overview/).
+Note: [Remove.bg](../../extensions/overview/background-removal.md) extension creates a new file version which will also have the updated file details.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="tags" type="array" required="false" %}